menhguin/top_nsigma/README.md

+> [!NOTE]
+> Our latest evaluation code is maintained in `/dev` branch.
+Please check it out for the latest updates.
+This README is outdated.

 # Top-NSigma Sampling

 This is the official repository for the [Top-nσ sampling](https://arxiv.org/pdf/2411.07641) algorithm.
 The repository aims to provide a working implementation of the algorithm and collect empirical data with help from the community.
 We encourage you to try it out and share your feedback!